tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

   * all the unspent transaction outputs (UTXOs) [4]

 An SPV client such as a mobile device would not have the ability to process all that information and would need to check significantly less information than that.
-These SPV client make use of Bloom filters to receive transactions that are relevant to their local wallet[7].
+These SPV client make use of Bloom filters to receive transactions that are relevant to the user[7].
 Bloom filters are probalistic data structures used to check the existence of an element in a set quicker by respond with a boolean answer[9]

 ![spv.png](sources/spv.png)
 Courtesy: On the Privacy Provisions of Bloom Filters in Lightweight